mahdi-yousef/ROS2_Turtlebot3/01-introduction/README.md

     docker exec -it turtlebot3 bash
 }
 ```
-then press ctrl+x then press y then ENTER.
+then press ctrl+X then press Y then ENTER.
 Now in WSL:
 ```bash
 source ~/.bashrc
 ```